Code-Institute-Submissions/SteveMiller7-Bad_Dog_Portfolio_1_JanResub/assets/CSS/README.md

 ![mockup](https://i.imgur.com/Sbiou8i.png)
 ##  [Visit the site on GitHub Pages](https://stevemiller7.github.io/Bad_Dog_Portfolio_1/).

-Website presents fictional company, Bad Dog Puppy Training, Glasgow, Scotland.
+Our website presents a fictional company.
+Bad Dog Puppy Training, Glasgow, Scotland.
 Users will be able to find information on class days and times along with services offered and enquiry form.

 This is a static front-end site designed to present information on puppy training classes based in Glasgow.

+We have included a description of the services along with a gallery of images showing dogs from previous classes.
+The inclusion of the contact form allows users to contact us with key information being collected.

 ***
 # Table of Contents